weiyilai/linux-foundation-coupon/README.md

 - KCNA + CKA ( $255 Savings) [kube.promo/kcka-bundle](https://kube.promo/kcna-cka)
 - KCSA + CKS Exam Bundle ($209 Savings) [kube.promo/kcsa-cks](https://kube.promo/kcsa-cks)
 - KCNA + KCSA Exam Bundle ($203 Savings) [kube.promo/kcna-kcsa](https://kube.promo/kcna-kcsa)

-If you bundle Your Certs with THRIVE Annual Subscription you can get 40% off certifications along with,

-- 100+ educational products
-- 45+ e-learning courses with hand-on labs
-- 8+ SkillCreds

 >Note: This offer only valid forfew days.
 So hurry up and make use of this offer before it expires.